Behind Abercrombie & Fitch’s growing influencer strategy

 “It’s really about ensuring that anyone can feel like this brand can be a part of their life and their lifestyle,” Megan Brophy, vp of brand marketing at Abercrombie & Fitch, said on Wednesday during a talk at The Lead Innovation Summit in New York City.
 “At the end of the day, we’re all humans, we all have influence and we all consume.
 So it’s really about creating some content that resonates.”

 What should that content look like?
 Gen Z shoppers (and influencers) are drawn to authenticity, Brophy said.
-“They’re very transparent, they want realness,” she explained.
+“They’re very transparent — they want realness,” she explained.
 “They want a little bit of messiness, and they don’t want things to be perfect.”
 Millennials, while having some of these traits, have a bit of a longer attention span, she explained.
 “They like a little more narrative and a little more story, a little more aspiration.”

 When forming relationships with influencers of any age, Brophy stressed that it’s important to “turn the brand over to the community, ensuring that they feel represented.”
-She shared that Abercrombie’s typical customer today is 25 to 29 years old — someone who is financially independent but still working out the direction of their lives.
+She shared that Abercrombie’s typical customer today is 25 to 29 years old — someone who is financially independent but still working out the direction of their life.

 “When we look for creators, we’re looking for people who are in that stage,” she said.
 “It feels… authentic that they want to wear Abercrombie, that they want to be a part of it,” she said.